kbush2/Windows-Labs/Lab1-Windows-User-System-Basics/README.md

 - Practice device management basics.

 ## What I Did
 - Created local user `labuser` using `net user`.
 - Generated a failed logon and captured Event ID 4625 in Event Viewer.
-- Installed and uninstalled Notepad++.
+- Installed and uninstalled **7-Zip**.
 - Verified IP configuration and connectivity with `ipconfig` and `ping`.
 - Compared NAT vs Bridged modes in VirtualBox.

 ## Evidence